 What Is Power Query?

 Power Query previously named as Data Explorer.
 Data Explorer has been released as public preview for the first time at February 2013.
 Data Explorer then renamed to Power Query at July 2013, and from that time it had lots of enhancement on the product.
-Power Query is on a regular and frequent update plan by Microsoft team and usually you can see monthly updates on this, here is the latest update notes (released yesterday!)
-Power Query has been tested a lot during this period and nowadays used in many real world data transformations and BI solutions.
+Power Query is on a regular and frequent update plan by Microsoft’s Power BI Data Integration team

 Power Query is a data extraction and transformation engine.
 The engine comes with a formula language and a graphical tool.
 The graphical tool has two major setup versions; one embedded in Power BI Desktop tool, and the other one as an Add-In for Excel.
 The graphical tool has list of transformations that can be applied on a data set, and it also supports different data sources.
 However the Power Query formula language is much more powerful than the GUI.
 Actually there are some features in Power Query engine that not yet has been implemented through GUI, but they are available through M (formula language).

 Power Query can connects to set of data sources and read data from them.
 Set of data sources is variable from text files, to web urls, from database systems to some applications.
 Wide range of data sources is supported.
 So to respond to one of the very first questions that usually appears when I introduce this product that Can Power Query connect to Oracle?
 Sure it does!
 Not only Oracle, but also MySQL, PostgreSQL, DB2, Sybase, and Teradata.

 Power Query can apply many transformations to the data set. you can apply simple transformations such as trimming a text value, and applying numeric calculations to complex transformations easily such as pivot and unpivot.
 Power Query uses a function library for applying transformations, and the function library contains heaps of transformations for every data type such as table, text, record, list, date, number and so on.